YashKalia/Testing-PacMan/assignment-docs/assignment-3-report.md

 ## Assignment 3

+All txt-files used by the withMapFile method can be found in : src\test\resources

 #### Exercise 1
-The tests written for this exercise can be found in the test class With the following path : **TODO**
+The tests written for this exercise can be found in the test class With the following path : src\test\java\nl\tudelft\jpacman\integration\suspension\SuspensionTest.java

 #### Exercise 2
-The tests written for this exercise can be found in the test class With the following path : **TODO**
+The tests written for this exercise can be found in the test class With the following path : src\test\java\nl\tudelft\jpacman\integration\playerMoves\PlayerMovesTest.java

 #### Exercise 3